 In some cases, a minimally invasive, outpatient treatment procedure may be recommended to treat underlying vein disease and help prevent DVT.
 At USA Vein Clinics, we specialize in performing:

 - VenaSeal Treatment™

 To prevent potentially life-threatening complications from DVT, we recommend early treatment of underlying vein disease.
 At USA Vein Clinics, our vein specialists provide a range of non-surgical, outpatient treatments that aim to improve circulation to the legs and throughout the entire body.

 Although treatment recommendations can vary from person to person, all of our state-of-the-art medical procedures aim to seal off malfunctioning veins and reroute blood flow to healthy, surrounding ones.
-We offer 90 clinic locations nationwide, along with convenient telemedicine options.
+We have over 100 clinic locations nationwide, along with convenient telemedicine options.
 No matter where you decide to book your appointment, we can help you discover better vein health.
-We look forward to meeting you soon.

 Dr. Yan Katsnelson is a philanthropist, business owner, and highly skilled cardiac surgeon.
 He is the Founder and CEO of USA Vein Clinics, which is part of USA Clinics Group, the parent company of USA Fibroid Centers, USA Vascular Centers, and USA Oncology Centers with more than 90 facilities nationwide.
 Dr. Yan has established himself as a strong advocate for accessibility and affordability of the most advanced medical care close to home, and his mission is to create a positive experience for each patient with compassionate, personalized, and expert care.